Breast Reduction In-depth

 Details of the Breast Reduction Procedure

 The procedure is performed under general anesthesia.
 You will feel no discomfort and are unaware of your surroundings during the procedure.
-The surgery is performed at 199 Avenue Road, within Dr. Tong’s private practice facility, in downtown Yorkville, Toronto.
+The surgery is performed at 199 Avenue Road, within Dr. Tong’s private plastic surgery facility, in downtown Yorkville, Toronto.

 Breast Reduction is carried out by removing excess skin and breast tissue.
 Most of the skin and breast tissue comes from the lower part of the breast.
 The nipple position is elevated on the breast mound but remains attached to the breast at all times, so that sensation is preserved.
 Additionally, the areola, which has usually been stretched in large breasts, is reduced to be more proportional to the breast mound.